All Tomorrow's Parties (festival)

-All Tomorrow's Parties (ATP) was a UK organisation based in London that promoted music festivals, concerts and records throughout the world for over 10 years.
-It was founded by Barry Hogan in 2001 in preparation for the first All Tomorrow's Parties Festival, the line-up of which was picked by Mogwai and took place at Pontins, Camber Sands, England.

-Named after the song "All Tomorrow's Parties" by the Velvet Underground, the festival exhibited a tendency towards post-rock, indie rock, avant-garde music, and underground hip hop, along with more traditional rock fare presented in smaller venues than typical stadium performances.
-It was at first a sponsorship-free festival where the organisers and artists stay in the same accommodation as the fans.
+All Tomorrow's Parties (ATP) was a London-based organisation based that promoted music festivals, concerts and records internationally between 2001 and 2016.
+It was founded by Barry Hogan in preparation for the first All Tomorrow's Parties Festival at Pontins, Camber Sands.
+Named after the song "All Tomorrow's Parties" by the Velvet Underground, the festival tended to programme post-rock, indie rock, avant-garde music, and underground hip hop musicians.
 It claimed to set itself apart from festivals like Reading or Glastonbury by staying intimate, non-corporate and fan-friendly.

-Another difference was the line-ups being chosen by significant bands or artists, resulting in unorthodox events which often combined acts of all sizes, eras, and genres.
+All Tomorrow's Parties Festival

+Conception

+The festival had its origins in the Bowlie Weekender, curated by Belle & Sebastian at Camber Sands in April 1999.

+The festival was founded by Barry Hogan.

+The festival was curated by a variety of musicians (and sometimes visual artists like Matt Groening, whose line-up featured in The Observer's list of the ten best festivals of the year, and Jake and Dinos Chapman), who would invite their favourite performers to play.
+The idea was that it was akin to dipping into the curator's record collection, or as Hogan described it, "ATP is like an excellent mix tape".

+Most ATP festival events featured art exhibitions and cinema programmes (in the US, ATP collaborated with Criterion to present cinema highlighted by appearances from Paul Schrader and Jim Jarmusch), and others featured spoken word performances, stand-up comedy, and book clubs.

-Locations and artists
+Festival locations and artists

-The festival took place in the UK, US, Japan, Iceland and Australia, and was curated by the following artists: Deerhunter, TV On The Radio, Yeah Yeah Yeahs, The National, The Drones, Greg Dulli (Afghan Whigs), Jeff Mangum (Neutral Milk Hotel), Battles, Caribou, Les Savy Fav, Amos, Animal Collective, Godspeed You!
-Black Emperor, Jim Jarmusch, Pavement, The Flaming Lips, The Breeders, Nick Cave & The Bad Seeds, Mike Patton, Melvins, My Bloody Valentine, Explosions In The Sky, Pitchfork Media, Portishead, Psarantonis, Fennesz, Dirty Three, Thurston Moore, The Shins, Sleater-Kinney, Dinosaur Jr., Devendra Banhart, Mudhoney, The Mars Volta, Vincent Gallo, Slint, Swell, Jake & Dinos Chapman, Stephen Malkmus, Mogwai, Tortoise, Shellac, Stewart Lee, Sonic Youth, Boards of Canada, Autechre, Modest Mouse, Cowboy Junkies, and The Simpsons creator Matt Groening.
+The festival took place in the UK, US, Japan, Iceland and Australia, and was curated by the following artists: Broadcast, Deerhunter, TV on the Radio, Yeah Yeah Yeahs, the National, the Drones, Greg Dulli (Afghan Whigs), Jeff Mangum (Neutral Milk Hotel), Battles, Caribou, Les Savy Fav, Amos, Animal Collective, Godspeed You!
+Black Emperor, Jim Jarmusch, Pavement, the Flaming Lips, the Breeders, Nick Cave & the Bad Seeds, Mike Patton, Melvins, My Bloody Valentine, Explosions in the Sky, Pitchfork Media, Portishead, Psarantonis, Fennesz, Dirty Three, Thurston Moore, the Shins, Sleater-Kinney, Dinosaur Jr., Devendra Banhart, Mudhoney, the Mars Volta, Vincent Gallo, Slint, Swell, Jake & Dinos Chapman, Stephen Malkmus, Mogwai, Tortoise, Shellac, Stewart Lee, Sonic Youth, Boards of Canada, Autechre, Modest Mouse, Cowboy Junkies, and the Simpsons creator Matt Groening.